bokeh/bokeh/sphinx/source/docs/user_guide.rst

 Plots
 '''''

-Plots can be configured with several keyword arguments that control appearence:
+Plots can be configured with several keyword arguments that control appearance:

 * ``background_fill`` a color to fill the inner plot area with